helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 The 10 firsts are marked as SELECTED, the next 8 are marked as VALID, the 7 others are marked as INVALID.
 Oracle will reward all the SELECTED, then is will randomly choose 6 (14-8) of the 8 witnesses marked as VALID and reward them.

+** Alternate Proposal **

+This HIP proposes to select all witness arriving in a time window of MAX_WITNESS_WAIT_WINDOW_MS starting from the first received witness by the Oracle.

+The MAX_WITNESS_WAIT_WINDOWS_MS parameter will be initially set to 200ms, accordingly to the calculation described in appendix.
+It could be later adjusted from 100ms to 300ms by Helium Foundation to optimize the network quality without a need for a new vote.
+The purpose of this adjustement is to push hardware manufacturers to optimize their solutions in a scheduled way.
+The initial 200ms take into consideration the ECC signature and radio backhaul normal impact vs DiY in the LoRaWan constraints.

+When less than 5 Witnesses have been received within the MAX_WITNESS_WAIT_WINDOWS_MS, the Oracle accepts Witnesses, with a maximum ot 5 total, up to EXTENDED_WITNESS_WAIT_WINDOWS_MS, fixed at 600ms, the acceptable wait time for RX1 windows for regional traffic.
+This will allow slower hotspot to be accepted in the low density area when in high density the constraint is stronger.
+This allows to have sat backhaul in low density areas.
+The current situation, with HIP83, is accepting witness without limit of time in a such case, even if the time makes no LoRaWAN downlink & join possible.

+This means:
+1. Different hotspots receive a beacon and send the witness information to the related Oracle
+2. The Oracle receives the first witness notification and opens a witness reception window for MAX_WITNESS_WAIT_WINDOWS_MS milliseconds.
+Witness is marked SELECTED.
+3. The Oracle receives the next witnesses during the MAX_WITNESS_WAIT_WINDOWS_MS ms and mark them SELECTED.
+4. When 5 or more have been received, it marks the other as INVALID
+5. When MAX_WITNESS_WAIT_WINDOWS_MS is over and less than 5 received, Oracle marks the next SELECTED until EXTENDED_WITNESS_WAIT_WINDOWS_MS with a maximum of 5 witnesses total, next are marked INVALID.
+7. The Oracle selects all the **SELECTED** witnesses to be rewarded.

+### Exemple 1

+8 witnesses received:
+- 4 within MAX_WITNESS_WAIT_WINDOWS_MS
+- 3 within EXTENDED_WITNESS_WAIT_WINDOWS_MS
+- 1 out of WINDOWS

+The 4 firsts are marked as SELECTED, the first 1 next is marked as SELECTED, the 2 two next within EXTENDED_WITNESS_WAIT_WINDOWS_MS and the one out of WINDOWS are marked as INVALID.
+Oracle rewards all the one marked as SELECTED.
+The last 3 are not rewarded.

+### Exemple 2
+25 witnesses received:
+- 20 within MAX_WITNESS_WAIT_WINDOWS_MS
+- 4 within EXTENDED_WITNESS_WAIT_WINDOWS_MS
+- 1 out of WINDOWS

+Only the first 20 within MAX_WITNESS_WAIT_WINDOWS_MS will be selected and marked as SELECTED, all the others are INVALID and won't be part of the reward calculation.
+The Oracle will reward all the SELECTED witnesses.

+### Exemple 3
+25 witnesses received:
+- 10 within MAX_WITNESS_WAIT_WINDOWS_MS
+- 8 within EXTENDED_WITNESS_WAIT_WINDOWS_MS
+- 7 out of WINDOWS

+The 10 firsts are marked as SELECTED, the next 8 are marked as INVALID, the 7 others are marked as INVALID.
+Oracle will reward all the SELECTED and reward them.

 # Unresolved Questions